 So we’ve congregated the best efforts of Civ 6 modders from both Steam Workshop and Civfanatics.com, into a long unravelling papyrus of a list.
 All of the mods here are compatible with the Rise & Fall expansion pack, so no matter how invested you are in Civ, all of these mods will work just right.

 Deliverator’s comprehensive mod (formerly known as MOAR units) diversifies and brightens up the game with plenty of new units.
 The mod adds one unique unit to every civilisation in the game (including DLC and Rise & Fall civs), as well as 11 new global units that slot into existing upgrade paths.

 New global units include, among others, Gatling Gun, Longswordsman, RIfleman, Naval Cog and Galleass.
 Listed below, meanwhile, are some of our favourite unique Civ units:

 – Germany – Landsknecht

 – Poland – Uhlan

 – Kongo – Medicine Man

 Civ 6 leader mods

-The biggest collection of Civ 6 leaders belongs to long-time modder JFD, who’s created and crafted over 30 of the great leaders from history such as Philip II of Macedon, Elizabeth I and Louis XIV.
+The biggest collection of Civ 6 leaders belongs to long-time modder JFD, who’s created and crafted over 30 of the great leaders from history such as Philip II of Macedon, Elizabeth I and Louis XIV, more than capable of facing off against the best Civ 6 leaders.
 For those wanting some villains to rally against (or play as), there are a few bad eggs in there too, including Hitler, Mussolini, Ivan the Terrible, and Mr. Omelettes-and-Eggs himself, Stalin.